bonfire-networks/website-blog/code_of_conduct.md

 >
 > Techniques like turn-taking (as used in sociocratic meetings, where each person speaks in turn before open discussion) can help ensure everyone has a chance to be heard, especially in larger or more heated conversations.

 - We commit to ensuring that **women and other marginalised groups can participate, lead, and feel safe**, not as a concession, but as a condition of the world we claim to be building.
 This means actively dismantling male-centeredness in our spaces: examining who speaks most, whose concerns are treated as urgent, whose expertise is assumed, and whose contributions go unrecognised.
-We reorganise when we find the patterns we expected to find.
 > Communities striving to make social progress, including our own, are not exempt from reproducing the very harms they set out to challenge.
 The history of liberation movements shows that this must be named and organised against explicitly, not assumed away by good intentions.

 * We respect that others have differing opinions, viewpoints, and experiences.